How to protect your car from catalytic converter theft, and what to do if it happens

 Stealing a converter takes just a few minutes and a battery-operated saw.
 "You slide under the car, slice through your exhaust system, and you're in and out usually within 30 seconds to a minute," Glawe said.

-Especially at risk are cars with enough tire clearance for a thief to easily slide underneath, like SUVs and pickup tricks.
-Hybrids are also attractive targets because their low emissions mean the converters contain even more precious metals.
+Especially at risk are cars with enough tire clearance for a thief to easily slide underneath, like SUVs and pickup trucks.
+Hybrids are also attractive targets because their converters contain even more precious metals.

 Replacing a stolen converter can cost thousands.
 Here are some precautions you can take: